Advertisement

 Andersen: Good results can be more customers if you do a sales campaign.
 But if you’re working on long-term goals, good results are loyal customers.
 Today, many people think that their loyalty app is enough to win the loyalty of consumers.
 I see it differently.
 It takes much more than a free coffee now and then.
 For example, without a loyalty app, we rely on straightforward, good – albeit small – campaigns, sound environments, and direct communication.

 Guth: I agree with your five points.
 What makes a good campaign is that you define a goal for your campaign.
 Goals can differ: e.g., you want to widen your target group, create something for the summer break, or solve a particular problem.
 The first question is always: What is the problem?
 The example of Meadowhall in the UK illustrates this best.
-When the center opened over 30 years ago, footfall was great, but the turnover results were poor.
+When the center opened over 30 years ago, sales didn’t match footfall.
 Therefore, the management created a new marketing campaign focusing on the key message that the center opened without analyzing the real problem.
 People knew about the opening; they went to the mall and found it fantastic.
 However, since shopping centers were new, they thought shopping in a modern and fancy mall like Meadowhall would be costly.
 When the management realized that, they started with a price campaign saying every shop, every item of clothing, and every product was the same as the offer in the high streets.
 The problem was solved, and the mall became as successful in terms of sales as it was in terms of footfall.
 Therefore, finding the problem and the goal of your campaign is for me number one.
 Number two would be understanding the target group in terms of finding the proper communication.
 The simplest example: Is your target group a potential tenant, or is your target group a potential new customer?
 It is a whole different world how you speak to them.
 This also affects the proper communication channels because you communicate differently.
 Another aspect is a clearly defined brand identity for the center.
 Before you do any marketing, you have to know who you are.

 Andersen: And to know what I’m not.